 While mange is rarely life threatening, it can cause extreme itchiness for your cat, which can lead to severe self-trauma and cause an impact on your cat’s welfare.
 As a result, it’s important to get your cat swift treatment for mange, or even better, regularly apply mange preventative treatment.

-What is Mange in cats?
+What is mange in cats?

 Although this is one of the more common health issues to affect canines, it’s not frequently seen in cats.
 Several varied species of mite cause this skin disease.
 In general, your cat has some mange mites that live routinely on the hair follicles and cat’s skin.
-However, other mites are considered to be parasites, which will cause severe skin infections if they breed.
+However, other mites are considered to be pathogenic parasites, which will cause severe skin infections if they breed.

 Can cats get mange?

 Mange mites on felines are very contagious and can easily pass from one cat to another.
 A cat will generally scratch at her skin as it is so irritating.
-This can break the surface of the skin which then probably result in a scab.
+This can break the surface of the skin which then result in a scab.

 Causes of mange in cats